Gray text on a white background reads DATING PHOTO.CO in large, bold, capital letters.

 • When it comes to feedback, I’ll give it to you straight

-• If you’re looking like a goober, I’ll swoop in and fix you (hair, posture, something in your teeth)
+• If you’re looking like a goober, I will swoop in and fix you (hair, posture, something in your teeth)

 • I may swear a little.
 If you swear too, I may swear a lot.